In Progress

 Producer's Notes

 I'm inspired by John Cage and his philosophy about silence beneath his composing of "4:33" (Four Minutes and Thirty-Three Seconds).
-The performer is instructed to sit at an instrument and not play a single intentional note for the duration of the piece.
-The "music" of the performance is entirely made up of the ambient, accidental sounds occurring in the room while the audience listens.
+The performer is instructed to sit at an instrument without playing a single intentional note for the duration of the piece.
+The "music" of the performance is the ambient, accidental sounds occurring in the room at the time of the "performance."

-Episodes of the "Re-Imagined Radio Workshop" series are meant to encourage active listening to sounds around you and imagining stories in what you hear.
+Episodes of the "RiR Workshop" series are meant to encourage active listening to sounds around you and imagining stories in what you hear.

 Thank you for listening.